Parking in Canterbury is difficult and expensive at the best of times.

 www.parkonmydrive.com Check out this national site to rent parking spaces on someone’s drive on a day by day basis.
 Great for visiting friends and family.

-So if you want to have fun with the kids in Canterbury, remember to check with GoMunkee to find out what’s going on, and then do a nifty bit of parking and save £££.
+Check out the link for up-to-date travel and parking information in Canterbury.
+And remember, if you want to have fun with the kids in Canterbury, check with GoMunkee to find out what’s going on, and then do a nifty bit of parking and save £££.